-(Adds futures market data, VelocityShares statement, details on
+(Adds futures market data, VelocityShares statement, details on the notes)

 By Trevor Hunnicutt

 NEW YORK, Dec 8 (Reuters) - VelocityShares said on Thursday it was launching two new exchange-traded notes as an “alternative” to a pair of popular products used to bet on oil prices that are being delisted this week.

 The new notes - VelocityShares 3x Long Crude Oil ETN (UWT) and VelocityShares 3x Inverse Crude Oil ETN (DWT) - were being issued by Citigroup.

 In a statement, Janus Capital Group Inc unit VelocityShares said the notes would “continue to service” investors who want to use trading tools to get exposure to oil.

 The unexpected issuance of new notes comes as Credit Suisse’s $617 million VelocityShares 3x Long Crude Oil ETN (UWTI) is poised to become the largest-ever note to be delisted from U.S. exchanges after trading Thursday.
 A smaller related ETN, the $210 million VelocityShares 3x Inverse Crude Oil ETN, is also delisting.

 The notes promise to magnify or deliver the opposite of oil price gains, allowing investors to book huge profits when oil prices rise or fall.
 UWTI prices soared last week, for instance, when the Organization of the Petroleum Exporting Countries (OPEC) agreed to curb crude production.

 Credit Suisse said in a Nov.
 16 statement it would delist the ETN to better align “its product suite with its broader strategic growth plans.”